 This motherboard comes in the enthusiast category and definitely many overclockers are using this one for their Ryzen processors.
 This one is only for those who don’t have any restriction on cash and want to build the best possible high-end workstation/gaming Rig for the money.
 This motherboard is specially made for extreme overclocking and has 8+4 pin power ports for CPU.
 If you provide enough cooling for your CPU then you can expect more than 4.0Ghz easily on 1700X or maybe on 1700 too but do it at your own risk.
 I personally don’t do extreme overclocking but there is no need to worry if you will be using a good AIO cooling solution.

 I don’t know if there is any custom water loop cooling solution present for AM4 motherboards but I have seen many people achieving good results with Corsair, Cooler Master AIO coolers.
 As for cooling, you have a total of 6x 4 pin fan headers out of which 1x 4 pin header is for the pump at the top.
 The storage capacity is similar to the previous motherboards except for the M.2 NVME SSD.
 In this motherboard, there are 2x M.2 Slots for NVME SSD’s which will help in expanding storage with faster devices.

-For troubleshooting, it has the Reset and Power buttons at the bottom right which are big enough and beside them is the Overclocking switch by which you can overclock it without any software.
+For troubleshooting, it has the Reset and Power buttons at the bottom right which are big enough and besides them is the Overclocking switch by which you can overclock it without any software.